 FLAC, however, is both a file format and an encoding, which sometimes leads

-requires audio data to include a header; all other audio encodings specify
+encoding that requires audio data to include a header; all other audio encodings

-always referring to the codec.
-When we refer to a FLAC file format, we will use
+we are always referring to the codec.
+When we refer to a FLAC file format, we

 You are not required to specify the encoding and sample rate for WAV or FLAC files.
 If omitted, Speech-to-Text automatically determines the encoding and sample rate for WAV or FLAC files based on the file header.
 If you specify an encoding or sample rate value that does not match the value in the file header, then Speech-to-Text returns an error.